 Ladd scores in OT and Islanders top Canucks 4-3

-New York Islanders left wing Andrew Ladd celebrates his goal against the Vancouver Canucks with teammate Calvin de Haan during overtime of an NHL hockey game Thursday, March 9, 2017, in Vancouver, British Columbia. less New York Islanders left wing Andrew Ladd celebrates his goal against the Vancouver Canucks with teammate Calvin de Haan during overtime of an NHL hockey game Thursday, March 9, 2017, in Vancouver, British ... more Vancouver Canucks goalie Ryan Miller watches as New York Islanders left wing Andrew Ladd celebrates his goal with teammate Calvin de Haan during overtime in an NHL hockey game Thursday, March 9, 2017, in Vancouver, British Columbia.
+New York Islanders left wing Andrew Ladd celebrates his goal against the Vancouver Canucks with teammate Calvin de Haan during overtime of an NHL hockey game Thursday, March 9, 2017, in Vancouver, British Columbia.
+Vancouver Canucks goalie Ryan Miller watches as New York Islanders left wing Andrew Ladd celebrates his goal with teammate Calvin de Haan during overtime in an NHL hockey game Thursday, March 9, 2017, in Vancouver, British Columbia.

 Add your comments below